sjsakib/ABPBloodBank/README.md

 }
 ```

 6. Follow the [Getting Started Guide](https://developers.facebook.com/docs/android/getting-started/) for Facebook Android SDK to set up a Facebook app.
-You don't need to follow the whole guide, just the create a new facebook app, update the `strings.xml` and add the `Key Hash`
+You don't need to follow the whole guide, just create a new facebook app, update the `strings.xml` and add the `Key Hash`

 7. Install the dependencies with `yarn install`.